-Regular attendance is crucial in acquiring the necessary skills to become a competent and confident nipper.
-End of season points awards are for nippers that earn the most points through attending specified club days and carnivals, as well as competing and placing in certain events.
+Regular attendance is crucial in acquiring the necessary skills to become a competent nipper.
+Age Champions awards are for nippers that earn the most points through attending club days, as well as competing and placing in club championship days and branch carnivals.

-Points are awarded as follows:
+These points are awarded as follows:

-Club Day: 2 points for attending
+Club day: 2 points for attending

-Club and Branch Championships (individual events only): 2 points for attending, plus the following points for places:
+Club Championships and Branch Championships (individual events only): 2 points for attending, plus the following points for places: